RainOrigami/PiMidiController/README.md

 Example: `dotnet PiControllerClient.dll 192.168.0.25 14817`

 ### Windows

+You can change the name of the virtual MIDI device created by this application by modifying the value for `MidiDeviceName` in the `PiControllerServer.dll.config`, for example if you are using this application in conjunction with VoxYou and find that VoxYou does not create a Forward MIDI device, because the name (`Pi Midi Controller VoxYou Forward`) is too long for MIDI device names.

 The default port is 14817.
 You can change it by supplying the port as a command line argument: